Starting pitcher

 A starting pitcher in professional baseball usually rests three, four, or five days after pitching a game before pitching in another.
 Therefore, most professional baseball teams have four, five or six starting pitchers on their rosters.
 These pitchers, and the sequence in which they pitch, is known as the rotation.
 A team's best starter is known as the ace, and is almost always the first man to pitch in the rotation.
 In modern baseball, a five-man rotation is most common.

 In contrast, a pitcher who enters the game after the first pitch of the game is a relief pitcher.
-Occasionally, an opening pitcher is used for only a few innings, and is replaced by a long reliever or a pitcher who would typically be a starting pitcher.
+Occasionally, an opener is used for only a few innings, and is replaced by a long reliever or a pitcher who would typically be a starting pitcher.

 Workload

 Under ideal circumstances, a manager of a baseball team would prefer a starting pitcher to pitch as many innings as possible in a game.
 Most regular starting pitchers pitch for at least five innings on a regular basis, and if a pitcher is unable to do so, there is a high probability that he will, in the future, be relegated to duty in the bullpen.
 In modern baseball, a starting pitcher is rarely expected to pitch for more than seven or eight innings, at which point, responsibility for the game is passed to relief pitchers, including specialist pitchers such as setup pitchers and closers.

 Often, a starting pitcher is subject to a pitch count, meaning the manager will remove him from the game once he has thrown a specific number of pitches.
 The most common pitch count for a modern pitcher is about 100, and it is now rare for a starting pitcher to throw more than 125 pitches in a game.
 Pitch count limits are especially common for starting pitchers who are recovering from injury.

 At the youth level, such as in Little League Baseball, pitch counts are usually capped at a certain point as well as required rest before a pitcher can pitch again.

 In the 2018 MLB season, the Tampa Bay Rays debuted a variant of the starting pitcher dubbed the "opener," whose role is a hybrid between those of the traditional starting pitcher and the closer.
 In the opener strategy, a relief pitcher starts the game and pitches the first one or two innings (when guaranteed to face the top hitters in the opponent's lineup) before giving way to a long reliever to work the middle innings of the game.
+On some occasions, teams would use multiple relievers who could pitch only one or two innings after the opener; this became known as a bullpen game.
 Due to their lighter workload and conditioning, openers are able to pitch more frequently than a traditional starter.